-Share capital
+Share capital and reserves

-Ordinary shares are classified as equity.
+Share Capital represents the nominal value of the Ordinary shares in issue and which are classified as equity.
 Incremental costs directly attributable to the issue of new shares or options are shown in equity as a deduction, net of tax, from the proceeds.